Art Residencies

 The Manuel Rivera-Ortiz Foundation receives artists' residencies at the Foundation to develop and accompany their projects.
 See the previous residencies below.

-Residency realized in January and February 2023.
+Residency realized in June and July 2023

 Doublure